lars-sh/parent/README.md

 #### Generated Files
 During the build process some project files are generated.
 Those files and their creation concept are described below.

+`CHANGELOG.md` and `README.md` are *your* places.
+Insert your changes, a short project introduction, getting started information and user documentation.
+Templates are created only if the files do not exist, yet.

 `.github/dependabot.yml` tells [Dependabot](https://dependabot.com/) which project dependencies to check.
 Use the Maven property `parent-pom.create-dependabot-yml` to suppress writing this file.

 `.github/workflows/push-and-pull_request.yml` tells [GitHub Actions](https://github.com/features/actions) which kind of project to build.
 It is overwritten at every run to keep it up-to-date.
 Use the Maven property `parent-pom.create-github-workflow-yml` to suppress writing this file.